21 September, 2020 0 Comment(s)

 In any retailer the objective has always been to standardise product information and to foster more efficient information exchange between e-commerce parties – both suppliers and customers.
 Please note that most of the retailers will have dual category trees, one for their back/middle office solution often manifesting in the MDM Tool as the Primary Product Hierarchy or Backbone and one for their website, the Web Selling Taxonomy.

 There are a few differences.
 In the Backbone Taxonomy tree, a given product will only be in one category while on the website a product might be in several categories, to enhance its visibility.
 Also, the website categories might be frequently changed based on performance monitoring and/or strategic decisions, while the back-office category tree should be more rigid and less often changed, and hence should be designed as robust and comprehensive as possible from the start.
 The website will always be a partial reflection of the organisation of the core category tree.
-The number, names and accuracy of the categories and attributes should match the size, organization and maturity of the company.
+The number, names and accuracy of the categories and attributes should match the size, organisation and maturity of the company.

 But why you would you need a robust, comprehensive backbone taxonomy?
 Here are just a few of the perks:

 Easier transfers: If you are a manufacturer or a supplier, providing the right classification information and a list of characteristics as extensive as possible to your retailers also simply makes sense in order to ease the customer’s journey to your products.
-You might not have the exact same category tree with your retailers, or the same attribute names but if you give them a clear and organized set of categories and description of your products, you’ll save them time and ensure your products are given the exposure they deserve.
+You might not have the exact same category tree with your retailers, or the same attribute names but if you give them a clear and organized set of categories and description of your products, you’ll save their time and ensure your products are given the exposure they deserve.

 Stronger reporting: For any company, identifying the over or under performing divisions is a vital necessity.
 When you’re a retailer, it all starts with a proper product classification, doesn’t it?
 The more accurate it is and the more efficient, decision-supporting and value-creating your reporting will be.
 And trust us, you’ll save time.
 A lot.